A Guide to Google Business Profile Management: Setup, Optimization, and Beyond

 • Email

-To verify, log into your GBP account, and click on the “Verify now” link next to the location you want to verify.
+To verify, log in to your GBP account and click on the “Verify now” link next to the location you want to verify.
 (If you only have one location, there’s only one place to click!)
 Enter your verification code when prompted.

 Google My Business shows notification indicating that the user must verify their business